Arts of Life

 Arts of Life, based in Chicago, is a 501(c)(3) nonprofit organization that provides studio space, supplies, professional development support, and exhibition opportunities to artists with intellectual and developmental disabilities.
 At the time of its founding in 2000, Arts of Life was the first program in Chicago to provide employment in the arts for adults with developmental disabilities.
 It has two studio and gallery locations that are each 6,000 square feet, as well as one satellite studio.
-The Chicago studio is located at 2010 West Carroll Avenue, in Chicago, Illinois, the North Shore studio is located at 1963 Johns Drive in Glenview, Illinois, and the satellite studio is located at 6400 South Kimbark in the Southside of Chicago, Illinois.
-The studio's artists work in various media, including painting, drawing, fibers, sculpture, music, and performance.
-As of 2025, the studio supports and provides services for over 80 artists.
+The West Town Studio is located at 2010 West Carroll Avenue, in Chicago, Illinois, the Glenview Studio is located at 1963 Johns Drive in Glenview, Illinois, and the satellite studio is located at 6400 South Kimbark in the Southside of Chicago, Illinois.
+The studio artists work in various media, including painting, drawing, fibers, sculpture, music, and performance.
+As of 2025, the three studios support and provides services for over 80 artists.